aws/aws-cdk/packages/@aws-cdk/aws-dynamodb/README.md

 `@aws-cdk/aws-lambda-event-source.DynamoEventSource` on the imported table), you *must* use the `Table.fromTableAttributes` method and the `tableStreamArn` property *must* be populated.

-Imported tables always grant permissions for indexes when a grant method is called.
+To grant permissions for indexes with imported tables, `grantIndexPermissions` property or indexes of the importing tables must be provided.

 ## Keys